A PDF version of this policy is at the bottom of the page.

 2-2.
 Mission and Goals

-- Mission: The University Police Department shall serve the public by providing assistance, coordination, and the delivery of law enforcement and support services for the safety and protection of life and property.
+a.
+Mission: The University Police Department shall serve the public by providing assistance, coordination, and the delivery of law enforcement and support services for the safety and protection of life and property.

 University Police have complete police authority to apprehend and arrest anyone involved in illegal acts.
 RCW 28B.10.555.
 University Police have legal authority to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
 As a law enforcement agency, they have access to state and federal criminal history records and criminal intelligence.